vipulnaik/diet-exercise-health/events/2024/2024-09-03-blood-tests.md

 the exposure to insects or irritants until I got home.
 After getting back home, I applied a flex bandage to the area, to reduce the risk of accidental irritation.

+I removed the flex bandage at around 6:30 PM as it was pinching my skin.
+The prick seemed to have fully healed by this time.